 This is a graduate-level course about social network analysis taught by Vijay G Subramanian, aiming at a rigorous mathematical understanding of various social network algorithms and theories.
 Topics include Graph Partitioning Algorithms, Stochastic Processes, Random Graph Theory, and Algorithmic Game Theory, including Auctions and Matching Market Algorithms.

-The course title makes this course's intended audiences rather narrow, but actually one can get a lot out of this course, especially some classical graph algorithms with theoretical analysis.
+The course title makes this course's intended audience rather narrow, but actually one can get a lot out of this course, especially some classical graph algorithms with theoretical analysis.

 Algebraic Topology (MATH592)

 This is a graduate-level course taught by Jennifer Wilson about Introduction to Algebraic Topology.
 Topics include CW-Complex, Fundamental Group, Van-Kampen Theorem, Homology, and also their applications like Lefschetz fixed-point theorem.